OmegaPointZero/Chatter/README.md

 # Chatter
 A customer service chat client built with websockets

+## Getting started

+### .env file

+Chatter requires a .env file with the following values populated in order to work:

+.env
+    + `SESSION_SECRET` = session secret for express
+    + `SERVER_PORT` = port number for the server to listen for connections on
+    + `MONGOURL` = url of the mongo database being used (`mongodb://mongourl/databasename`)
+    + `AGENT_WHITELIST` = Comma seperated IP addresses that act as a whitelist for agent access.
+Should probably throw this into a database somewhere, realistically this would become quite large.

+### The latest updates

+Server skeleton works, enough to init and run with npm.
+If the user sends a req from the whitelist, the page for agents is rendered.
+If not, they get redirected to the welcome page for customers.

 Chatter is in it's initial stages.
 The current project outlook is as follows:

 + Customer Service Agent login